imgrootgrogu/BlogifyAI/README.md

 ### 3. Blog Content Generation
 Users specify the blog topic, desired word count, and style.
 The platform leverages a language model to generate content, summarize, or rephrase the blog text.

+### 4. AWS Instruction
+I am currently working on a detailed instruction for AWS components utility for this project.
+It will take some time since there are so many components involved.
+I will do my best.

 ---